Mel Hancock

-Melton D. "Mel" Hancock (September 14, 1929 - November 6, 2011) was a member of the United States House of Representatives from Missouri's 7th congressional district.
+Melton D. Hancock (September 14, 1929 - November 6, 2011) was a member of the United States House of Representatives from Missouri's 7th congressional district.

 Early life

 Hancock was born in Cape Fair, Missouri.
 In 1936, he started school in Carthage, Missouri.
 From 1936 to 1941, he attended school in Springfield, Missouri.
 During World War II from 1941 to 1945, he attended school in Amarillo, Texas; Topeka, Kansas and Sioux City, Iowa.
 From 1945 to 1947, he attended high school in Springfield, Missouri, graduating in 1947.
 He received his Bachelor of Science degree from Southwest Missouri State University (now Missouri State University) in 1951.